ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 DefaultEmulateGamepad

-For easier control, assign "Toggle between cursor and pointer mode" to a button, or assign "Pointer temporary on" to the new second action of buttons by modifying the line under any of:
+For easier control, assign "Toggle between cursor and pointer mode" or "Pointer temporary off" to a button, or assign "Pointer temporary on" to the new second action of buttons by modifying any of these options:

 KeyTouchButtonCenter2 / KeyBackButton2 / KeyHomeButton2 / KeyVolumeUpButton2 / KeyVolumeDownButton2 / KeyTouchButton2 / KeyTriggerButton2 / KeyTouchDirectCenter2

 You can also map controller roll, pitch, yaw motions to stick axes or triggers to make it a motion gamepad.
 Try to adjust motion pointer speed to 1~3 and assign a pointer reset button.
 Explore more settings if you're interested.

-Modify to True in the lines under:
+Modify these options from False to True:

 DefaultGamepadUsePitch
 <br>